 - How your business will profit and what will make it be a success, such as its location, operation and industry expertise

-- Description of the industry your business operates in, including its historic growth, current state and size, trends and future outlook
+- A description of the industry your business operates in, including its historic growth, current state and size, trends and future outlook

 - Details of your target market, like its size, annual purchases and forecasted growth